brootware/commonregex-improved/README.md

 > Inspired by and improved upon [CommonRegex](https://github.com/madisonmay/CommonRegex)

 This is a collection of commonly used regular expressions.
-The API provides simple function calls to match the strings corresponding to specified patterns.
+This library provides a simple API interface to match the strings corresponding to specified patterns.

 ## Installation